Stefenmarg/stefenmarg.github.io/Source/projects.md

 ## What will I showcase here?

-This section of the site will showcase all the projects I have worked on.
-Each post will feature the project's name as the title and will cover a variety of project types, including software development, circuit designs, and more.
+This section of the site will showcase all the projects that I have worked on.
+Each post will feature the project's name as the title and will cover a variety of project types, including but not limited to software development, circuit designs, and more.